 Despite its technical performance, sucralose represents only 35% of sweetener sales in France.
 The national preference for stevia is rooted in cultural distrust of synthetic additives, reinforced by marketing campaigns focused on natural products.

-Athletes favor sucralose for its cost-effectiveness in dry nutrition, while diabetics more frequently choose stevia due to its zero glycemic index.
+Athletes favor sucralose for its cost-effectiveness in dry nutrition, while diabetics more frequently opt for stevia due to its zero glycemic index.
 These choices reflect a differentiated appropriation according to health goals and budget constraints.

 Perspectives and recommendations

-Sweeteners find their maximum utility in muscle cutting phases, where sucralose allows a 90% reduction in the caloric content of protein snacks.
-Its excellent thermal stability makes it an ally for pancake or baked energy bar recipes without compromising taste.
+Sweeteners find their maximum utility during muscle cutting phases, where sucralose allows a 90% reduction in the caloric intake of protein snacks.
+Its excellent thermal stability makes it an ally for pancake recipes or baked energy bars without compromising taste.

 Combined with whey isolate, sucralose effectively masks the bitterness of BCAA while preserving the creamy texture of shakes.
-This combination proves particularly useful for maintaining adherence to strict diets over the long term, where taste monotony often becomes an obstacle.
+This combination is particularly useful for maintaining adherence to strict diets in the long term, where taste monotony often becomes an obstacle.

-The extraction processes of stevia are evolving towards increased purification of rebaudiosides, reducing the licorice aftertaste by 40% according to the latest patents.
+Stevia extraction processes are evolving towards increased purification of rebaudiosides, reducing the licorice aftertaste by 40% according to the latest patents.
 These advances could reposition this natural sweetener in the high-end sports supplement market.

-Research is currently exploring hybrid sweeteners combining natural and synthetic molecules.
-These third-generation compounds aim to combine the thermal stability of sucralose with the nutritional profile of stevia, while minimizing the impact on the intestinal microbiota.
+Current research is exploring hybrid sweeteners combining natural and synthetic molecules.
+These third-generation compounds aim to combine the thermal stability of sucralose with the nutritional profile of stevia, while minimizing the impact on gut microbiota.

 Decision Guide